 5. Scary stories

 If children didn’t love scary stories, they wouldn’t be so popular.
-Take a small break in the school day and read scary stories to the kids.
-Your stories must not be too scary for your students, remember it.
+Take a small break during the school day and read scary stories to the kids.
+Your stories must not be too scary for your students, remember them.
 There are many stories online so it will be easy to find some scary stories for kids.

 7. Stage a show